Salvation – BT4

 Isaiah 7:14 “Therefore the Lord Himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him ‘Immanuel,’ which means ‘God with us’” (a).
 This was how the Messiah was born of the virgin Mary (b). <Notes> a) Matthew 1:23, b) Matthew 1:16, 18, 20; Luke 1:27, 30, 34.

-Isaiah Chapter 52:14 – 53:12 – In the Dead Sea Scrolls, a perfectly intact manuscript was found dating 300 years before the Messiah, depicting what would occur to the Servant of Yawheh God.
-It was almost identical by 5 letters to a manuscript 500 years older around 200 A.D. that the Jewish rabbis thought had been tampered by the Christians because it so accurately depicted the suffering of the Messiah “Servant” Jesus.
+Isaiah Chapter 52:14 – 53:12 – In the Dead Sea Scrolls, a perfectly intact manuscript was found dating 300 years BC (before the Messiah), depicting what would occur to the “Servant” of Yawheh God.
+It was almost identical by 5 letters to a manuscript 500 years older dating around 200 A.D. that Jewish rabbis for years thought had been tampered by the Christians because it so accurately depicted the suffering of the Messiah “Servant” Jesus, the Christ or “Anointed One.”
 This Dead Sea’s scroll greatly embarrassed these so-called “scholars” because it clearly says from the Hebrew:

 Micah 5:1-2 “They will strike Israel’s Ruler on the cheek with a rod.
 But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for Me One who will be Ruler over Israel, whose origins are from of old, from ancient times.”
 The Messiah Yeshua/Jesus was struck by the Jewish leaders, common people, and Roman soldiers.
 He was born in Bethlehem (a).
 And Jesus said, “Before Abraham was, I AM” – a declaration of equality to the “I AM that I AM” God who spoke to Moses (b).
 The Jews knew what Jesus was saying because they yelled “blasphemy” and picked up stones to kill Him!
 John says that Jesus “was with God in the beginning, and all things were made through Him” (c).
 Paul says “He is the exact image of the invisible God, the firstborn of all creation.
 For by Him all things were created, in heaven and on earth, visible and invisible . . . all things were created through Him and for Him.
 And He is before all things, and in Him all things hold together” (d).
 The writer of “Hebrews” to Jewish-Christians falling back into Judaism reminds them: “In these last days God has spoken to us by His Son, whom He appointed the heir of all things, through whom also God created the world.
 He is the radiance of the glory of God and exact imprint of His nature, and He upholds the universe by the directly-spoken/heard prophetic rhema word of His enabling-power” (e). <Notes> a) Matthew 2:1; Luke 2:4, b) Exodus 3:14, c) John 1:1-3, d) Colossians 1:15-17, e) Hebrews 1:2.